Dialogue across religious and cultural traditions is a core value of Shinnyo Buddhism. MORE

 According to Her Holiness Shinso Ito, Head of Shinnyo-en, "Making a contribution does not only mean donating one's time or money: it also means to live actively amongst others.
 It is to be engaged with the surrounding community, to become aware that there are things we can do."

-Events such as the annual Shinnyo-en Hawaii Lantern Floating Ceremony on the ocean waters around Hawaii to pray for all spirits and for world peace, efforts such as the cleaning of public places by Shinnyo-en volunteers, or involvement in cultural activities, can all contribute in different ways to the happiness of the greater community.
+Events such as the annual Shinnyo-en Hawaii Lantern Floating Ceremony on the ocean waters around Hawaii to offer prayers for all who lived before us and for world peace, efforts such as the cleaning of public places by Shinnyo-en volunteers, or involvement in cultural activities, can all contribute in different ways to the happiness of the greater community.